traitecoevo/mortality_bci/README.md

 Now just open your web browser and go to the following: `localhost:8787/`

 ### Rerunning analysis from within docker
-Assuming the model fits have been downloaded (see above), one can now reproduce the outputs by running:
+One can now reproduce the outputs by running:

 ```
 remake::make()